felixlopz/hubrise-test-task/content/apps/orderline/en/troubleshooting.md

   description: Troubleshooting OrderLine connection with HubRise for your EPOS and other apps to work as a cohesive whole.
 Connect apps and synchronise your data.
 ---

-## I Don't Receive Notifications On Mobile Devices
+## I Do Not Receive Notifications On Mobile Devices

 On mobile devices, make sure to disable Auto-Lock in your display settings.
 Plugging in your device might also help.